Antonella-T/Movie-app-React/README.md

 # Movie app created in React

-Open [https://trusting-agnesi-efd5ea.netlify.app/](Live site) to view it in the browser.
+Open [live site](https://trusting-agnesi-efd5ea.netlify.app/) to view it in the browser.